 - UV protection: $16

-You can buy any eyeglass frames that catch your eye.
+You can buy any glasses frames that catch your eye.
 For frames, you get a $150 allowance, plus 20% savings on any amount over that allowance.
 This means you can select any eyeglass frames within that price range, or you can buy more expensive frames and the $150 will go toward that cost.
+If you have the EasyOptions plan you can get an additional $80 frame allowance if you choose the higher frame allowance.

-Your VSP vision plan also provides an extra $20 to spend, on top of your frame allowance, when you purchase from the featured frame brands.* Before you purchase, be sure to ask your VSP network doctor about qualifying frame brands.
+As a VSP member you can get an additional $20 to spend on top of your frame allowance, when you purchase from the featured frame brands.* Before you purchase, be sure to ask your VSP network doctor about qualifying frame brands.
 If you need more than one frame, with VSP vision insurance you save an additional 20% on additional glasses and sunglasses from any VSP doctor within 12 months of your eye exam.

 Instead of buying glasses (frames and lenses), you can purchase new contact lenses every 12 months.
 However, the difference is you don’t have a copay if you opt for contact lenses instead of glasses.
-You still get a $150 allowance, which you can use to purchase contacts and the contact lens exam (see question above).
+Depending on your plan and any upgrade options you select, you can get a $150 allowance, which you can use to purchase contacts and the contact lens exam (see question above).
 Once you have your contact lens fitting exam, your VSP network doctor will let you know what types of contact options are available to you.

 Non-elective contact lenses, also called medically necessary contact lenses, are prescribed by your optometrist.
 Your eye doctor will let you know if you need medically necessary contact lenses.
 These types of contacts are not covered by a VSP Individual Vision Plan.